Purtscher's retinopathy: Pathophysiology

 Purtscher's retinopathy likely involves complex pathophysiology, with several contributing factors, including complement-mediated aggregates, fat, air, fibrin clots and platelet clumps.
 The diseases leads to the formation of cotton wool spots in the retina, a finding observed in several other diseases, and atrophy of the optic nerve.

 Diagnosis

 Where trauma is involved, only a funduscopic examination of the back of the eye (retina) is necessary to make the diagnosis.
 Fluoroscein angiography may show a decrease in blood flow to the areas of whiteness in the retina.
+Typical features are Purtscher flecken (polygonal white areas in the retina) with perivascular clearing.

 Treatment

 It may be treated with triamcinolone in some cases.
 However, in general, there are no treatments for Purtscher's retinopathy.
 If it is caused by a systemic disease or emboli, then those conditions should be treated.

 Prognosis

 Purtscher's retinopathy can lead to loss of vision, and recovery of vision may occur very little.
 However, vision recovery does occur in some cases, and reports have varied on the long-term prognosis.